-The region's need for gasoline and diesel is projected to decline from about 129 million gallons per day in 2010 to about 112 million gallons per day by 2035.
-(California Energy Commission, "Transportation Energy Forecasts and Analyses for the 2009 Integrated Energy Policy Report.")
+The region's need for gasoline and diesel is projected to decline from about 880,000 gallons per day in 2015 to about 715,000 gallons per day in 2045.
+Meanwhile the region's transportation electricity need is projected to increase from about 20,000 kWh a day in 2015 to 1.3 million kWh per day in 2045.
 The projected reduction in fuel consumption is due in large part to state fuel efficiency standards for vehicles and state mandated increases in the supply and use of alternative transportation fuels.
-Electric vehicles in particular are an important alternative to conventional vehicles as they have the potential to reduce greenhouse gas emissions resulting from the consumption of fossil fuels, particularly in a state with a cleaner energy mix.
+The increase in plug-in hybrids and electric vehicle adoption is driving the increase in the transportation electricity need.
+Electric vehicles, in particular, are an important alternative to conventional vehicles as they reduce greenhouse gas emissions resulting from the consumption of fossil fuels.